-Yes and No. Altcoin variants often suffer from being 'the flavour of the week', meaning that they're released to a great deal of price-inflating hype and subsequently plummet in value when a new variant hits the scene.
+While reasonably secure, Altcoin variants often suffer from being 'the flavour of the week', meaning that they're released to a great deal of price-inflating hype and subsequently plummet in value when a new variant hits the scene.
 These 'boom and bust' cycles can make altcoins a risky investment in monetary terms.
-There's also the issue of 'scamcoins', altcoins that are set up with extremely unfair 'pre-mining' arrangements that make it nearly impossible for those outside an inner circle to acquire currency – it's important to do plenty of research on the specifics of new coins before dedicating any hardware to the cause.